A Neural-Guided Variational Quantum Algorithm for Efficient Sign Structure Learning in Hybrid Architectures: Acknowledgements

 \section{Acknowledgements}

 CYH acknowledges support from National Ke Research and Development Program of China (2024FA1306400), Natural Science Foundation of China (22373085).
-AH gratefully acknowledges the sponsorship from Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CityU 11200120), City University of Hong Kong (Project No. 7005615, 7006103), CityU Seed Fund in Microelectronics (Project No. 9229135), and Hon Hai Research Institute (Project No. 9231594).
+AH gratefully acknowledges the sponsorship from the National Natural Science Foundation of China (NSFC) (Grant No. 62541160274), City University of Hong Kong (Project No. 7006103), CityU Seed Fund in Microelectronics (Project No. 9229135), and Hon Hai Research Institute (Project No. 9231594, 9239182).
 YYS acknowledges support from the National Natural Science Foundation of China (Grant No. 12404575), the Shandong Provincial Natural Science Foundation (Grant No. ZR2022LLZ008), the Natural Science Foundation of Shanghai (Grant No. 23ZR1469600), and the Shanghai Sailing Program (Grant No. 23YF1452600).